Kernel-based Joint Multiple Graph Learning and Clustering of Graph Signals: Preliminaries

-where $\lambda_i = \Lambda_{ii}$ (i.e., the $i$th eigenvalue of $\mathbf{L}$) has a frequency-like interpretation \cite{dong2019learning}.
-With this notion of frequency, $\hat{y_i} = h(\lambda_i)\hat{x_i}$ forms a graph filter that either amplifies or attenuates each spectral component.
+where $\lambda_i = \mathbf{\Lambda}_{ii}$ (the $i$th eigenvalue of $\mathbf{L}$) has a frequency-like interpretation \cite{dong2019learning}.
+With this notion of frequency, $h(\lambda_i)$ forms a graph filter that either amplifies or attenuates each spectral component.
 The filtered graph signal